DieterReuter/win7-printing-sandbox/README.md

 ./build-basebox.sh
 ```

-### Step 2: register the basebox
+### Step 2: register the basebox to `Vagrant`

-You should have the Windows 7 basebox ready and registered as `win7-box`.

-Now register the basebox to your Vagrant environment.
+You should have the Windows 7 basebox ready and registered as `win7-box` to your Vagrant environment.
 ```bash
 vagrant box add win7-box virtualbox/dieter-win7x64sp1.box
 ```